freeCodeCamp/freeCodeCamp/guide/english/php/array/index.md

 ---
 title: array
----
+title: Array

 ## Introduction to PHP Array

-An array can be thought of as a collection of items.
+An array can be thought of you as a collection of items (values or variables).
+It is probably used by every program because it is one of the oldest and important data structure.

 ## Syntax